Crimson Quill’s Appraisal #480

 Most of all though my fondest recollection was the laughter that rung out as my face accepted a vile load from the industrial pipe of my annihilation.
 Indeed, every time we reached any gag, sheer glee was the overriding emotion.
 Those watching on knew just how good the kills looked, each gag achieves its stripes, and anyone looking to criticize Bound X Blood should ask themselves what else they expected having already torn asunder the original.
 Then they should pick up a fucking camera themselves and go pour a tenth of their heart and soul into something they have created from the ground up and ensure that everybody involved does precisely the same.

 I’ve reached the close now and do you know what?
 Fuck it, a second time.
 I will be scoring this behemoth after all.
 What was I thinking?
 I’m the Keeper of The Crimson Quill.
 Anybody who knows me will also be aware that I refuse to print anything whatsoever that doesn’t come straight from my soul cage.
 I believe that, after cleaning up on VoD, a DVD release beckons for The Orphan Killer: Bound X Blood and it downright deserves such.
-With a little additional trimming, an extra mark could well be added to the overall score.
+With additional trimming to the overlong running time, an extra mark could well be added to the overall score.
 This version is for the Grueheads, those who have bought into TOK from the very start, and I believe a second cut will be provided for those fresh to the franchise.
 You’re damn skippy, I said franchise.
 Two down, who knows how many more to come?
 I would say it is about time we make a little noise don’t you?